IoannisNezis/sparql-language-server/README.md

 # Configuration

-Fichu can be configured through a `fichu.toml` or `fichu.yml` file.
+qlue-ls can be configured through a `qlue-ls.toml` or `qlue-ls.yml` file.

 Here is the full default configuration
 ```toml